dancer1325/rest-assured-wiki/Usage.md

 ### Spring Web Test Client Module

 REST Assured 3.2.0 introduced support for testing components of the [Spring Reactive Web](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html) stack using the `spring-web-test-client` module.
 This means that you can unit test reactive Spring (Webflux) Controllers.
-For example given the following Spring Webflux controller:

-Let's say the server defines a controller that returns JSON using this DTO:
+For example let's say that the server defines a controller that returns JSON using this DTO:

 ```java
 public class Greeting {